The Art of Company Logos and Branding

 If It’s Not Broken, Don’t Fix It!

-Pepsi is among the handful of most recognized World Wide Brands.
+Pepsi is among the handful of most recognized world wide brands.
 So why mess around with something that has worked so well your company.
 Apparently Pepsi wants to go through the “new image” process, and along with a new image… comes new logo modifications.
 Below we have a chart of Pepsi’s previous designs, then all of their new designs below it.
 The new Pepsi logo varies depending on what product it’s place on (regular, diet, max).
 What do you think of the new logo?
 It’s supposed to represent a smile… but has been their most criticized logo yet.
 Even being compared to the Obama campaign logo.”Pepsi has a New Logo” has an in depth article on the new and past logo designs of Pepsi.

 Striking Gold, with Your New Logo

 Advertising is all about branding and sales.
 Having a cult following is just a mega plus!
 I doubt anyone would be placing stickers and decals on their computers and cars, if Apple was still using their logo from 1976.
 This design belongs at a renaissance fair or on a classic book cover.
 Apple also saw the light and changed over to the rainbow colored “Apple” logo in 1976.
 After years of seeing the rainbow Apple, the smooth and sexy chrome logo was designed, and also available in every color on earth!
-This logo is so good, they don’t even need to put their name on it, you just know what it is! (source)
+This logo is so good, they don’t even need to put their name on it, you just know what it is!

 What are your thoughts on these design changes, Good or Bad?
 Leave your feedback about these logos, and any other company logo changes over the years.